-Brewing and sipping tea is nurturing to your body, soul and spirit.
+Mindfully brewing and sipping tea is one of life's pleasures, nurturing to body, soul and spirit.
 Not only that, but when your herbs are chosen with health in mind, they connect you with Mother Nature's most natural medicine.

 Tea Trivia: Tea comes from the Camellia sinensis, or tea plant.
 Varieties include oolong, green, white and black, depending on whether the leaves are fermented and for how long.
 Herbal brews are called infusions or tisanes.
 (But just about everyone calls them tea.)

-You can also choose single herb teas or a variety of combination blends that correspond with your needs.
-There are varieties for every taste and just about every health need.
-Usually the name will imply the intended use, such as Tension Tamer, Smooth Moves (for constipation), and Wise Woman Tea (for menopause).
+You can choose single herb teas or a variety of combination blends suited to your tastes and health needs.
+Prepared blends of two to several herbs are often named for their the intended use.
+Tension Tamer, Smooth Moves (for constipation), and Wise Woman Tea (for menopause) are a few examples.

-For medicinal or stress relieving benefits it is best to match your symptoms and desired results.
-If you are on medication, have a serious health condition, or have a pending medical procedure, never use herbs without checking the herbal profile for possible interactions and safety.
-For example, gingko biloba is great for blood flow and circulation, which could be a good thing except when taken in the weeks before surgery.
-Also realize that although some herbs are quite powerful, most herbal teas have a mild to moderate effect and may take weeks of regular use for desired results.
+Match your symptoms and desired results for stress and symptom relieving benefits.
+Keep in mind that herbs may have mild or strong effects.
+Some act immediately, but many take weeks of regular use before you realize desired effects.
+If you are on medication, have a serious health condition, or have a pending medical procedure, consult the herbal profile for possible interactions and safety before using herbs.
+For example, gingko biloba is great for blood flow and circulation, a good thing, except when taken in the weeks before surgery.

-Organic loose tea and herbs cost much less per ounce than individual bags and may be of better quality.
-In my opinion, they taste better too and have been really pleased to see that you can re-brew some of them once or even twice more.
-There are many delicious organic loose tea blends available.
+Organic loose tea and herbs cost less per ounce than individual bags and may be of better quality.

 To make herbal tea from loose herbs, use about a heaping teaspoon per cup of water.
 For one cup, it is easiest to steep the herbs in a mesh basket right in your cup.

-Infusions of herbs such as nettles and oatstraw extract vitamins and minerals.
-They use much larger quantities of herbs and hours-long steeping times.
+Infusions of herbs, such as nettles and oatstraw, extract vitamins and minerals from nutritive herbs.
+They use much larger quantities than tea and require hours-long steeping times.
 Get the directions here.

 Whether you make herbal tea from a bag, tincture, ready made blend, or capsule, or you make your own herbal tea from scratch, enjoying a cup or more a day is one of life's pleasures you can feel really good about enjoying.
 By all means sit down and enjoy sipping your brew throughout the day.
 Enjoy a few deep breaths and mindful moments before picking the pace back up.
 Your mind and body will thank you.

 Herbal tea benefits are not limited to targeted specific needs.
 Herbs in general bestow many health benefits depending on the compounds they contain.
-For example, a chai tea containing ginger, cloves, cardamom provide anti-oxidants as well as digestive and anti-inflammatory benefits.
+For example, chai tea containing ginger, cloves, cardamom provide anti-oxidants as well as digestive and anti-inflammatory benefits.
 Chamomile tea helps you relax and settles a nervous tummy.
 Plus they provide much needed water.
-If you drink infusions, they will provide you with vitamins and minerals.
-It is good for you and yummy to drink!
+If you make herbal tea infusions and drink them on a regular basis, they will provide you with a steady supply of vitamins and minerals.
+They are good for you and yummy to drink!